Googling yourself? Please don't! | Twelve Three Media

 2. Bounce Rate

-In addition to organic CTR, Google assesses a number of site-level ranking factors to determine if a page is worthy of being ranked for a given keyword.
+In addition to organic CTR, Google assesses several site-level ranking factors to determine whether a page is worthy of ranking for a given keyword.
 Problems with usability, poor performance on mobile, and other issues generally harm a website’s ability to rank.

 Of course, Google can’t “see” these problems the way a human user can.
 Instead, Google relies on signals sent by the user to determine if the experience on the website is positive or negative.
 When a user leaves a website after landing on a particular page without visiting any additional pages, this is called a “bounce.”

 When people Google themselves, they might click to their own website just to get a glimpse of the page that’s ranking (and they might not even go this far).
-But, when they click to a competitor’s website, they often peruse multiple pages to “see what they’re up against.”
+But, when they click to a competitor’s website, they often peruse multiple pages to see what they’ve got going on.

 That quick click to your website followed by hitting the back button or closing the tab increases your bounce rate.
 Delving into a competitor’s website, meanwhile, will lower their bounce rate.
 Generally, Google will assign a negative SEO value to the former action and a positive SEO value to the latter.

-NOTE: Google Analytics 4 does not include the bounce rate metric.
-Instead, marketers and webmasters will have to rely on the new “engaged sessions” data to see how users interact with the website.
+Google Analytics 4 does not include the bounce rate metric.
+Instead, marketers and webmasters rely on the new “engaged sessions” data to see how users interact with the website.

 3. Dwell Time